gbrolo/react-memory/README.md

-# react-starter
+# react-memory
-A React boilerplate to init a simple project

-## Bundler
-This boilerplate uses:

-* Webpack 4
-* Babel 5
-* Css-loader
-* Style-loader
-* html-webpack-plugin
-* webpack-dev-server
+A simple memory game made with React.

-## Installation
+## Running the game
 Run ```npm install``` or ```yarn install```.
 After installation run ```npm start``` or ```yarn start```.